This delicious cheese fondue is made with a combination of Gruyere and Swiss cheeses.

 - Place the grated cheeses in a large bowl.
 Toss them with the cornstarch, dry mustard, garlic powder, and white pepper.

 - Pour the wine into the fondue pot.
-Turn the temperature to setting 5 (medium-high) and bring the wine to a strong simmer (bubbling, but not boiling strongly).
+Turn the temperature to medium-high and bring the wine to a strong simmer (bubbling, but not boiling strongly).
 This should take 1-2 minutes.

-- Stirring constantly with a wooden skewer in zigzag (not circular) motions, add the cheeses, a handful at a time, waiting for each handful to melt completely before adding another.
+- Stirring constantly with a wooden skewer in a zigzag (not circular) motion, add the cheeses, a handful at a time, waiting for each handful to melt completely before adding another.

-- Reduce the temperature to 3 (medium-low) and serve the fondue with your choice of dippers.
+- Reduce the temperature to medium-low and serve the fondue with your choice of dippers.
+My favorite dippers are lightly steamed vegetables.

 Video